combe15/factorio-whiteboard/README.md

 > Do not edit the `.github` folder or its subfolders.

-> Your pull request will automatically merge once received.
+> Your pull request will automatically merge once recieved.